Profitable Spring Onion Farming in Kenya

 A Spring Onion Harvest

-Profitability of Spring Onions in Kenya
+Profitability in Spring Onion Farmingin Kenya

-Spring onion prices vary by season and location.
-During off-peak times, a kilo may sell for Ksh.
-15, while high demand can push prices up to Ksh.
+An acre can produce about 8 tons of spring onion per season.
+If sold at Ksh.
+20 per kilo, you could earn Ksh.
+160, 000 per season.
+Spring onion can prices vary by season and location.
+During off-peak times a kilo may sell for Ksh.
+15, while in high demand times prices can go up to Ksh.
 30 per kilo.
-In city markets, a bundle weighing 142 kg can sell for Ksh.
-2,200.
+In our city markets, a bundle weighing 142kg can sell for about Ksh.
+2, 200.
 Overall, the spring onion market in Kenya shifts based on demand.

 • Price per Seedling: Kshs.
 1